Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Producing Anticommutators and Exponential Products

-In this section, we show how to achieve $A^q$ for an arbitrary bosonic operator $A$.
-This extends the prior techniques, which required that $A$ be Hermitian.
-When $A$ is a Fock space operator, this corresponds to realizing arbitrary powers of $a$ and $a^{\dagger}$, which is known to generate a universal set of operations on the bosonic modes.
-This is useful for the simulation of non-linear materials which naturally lead to terms that are polynomial in the creation and annihilation operators, as well as quantum signal processing~\cite{martyn2021grand}, for example.
+In this section, we show how to achieve $A^q$ for an arbitrary \qumode~operator $A$.
+We also show that our techniques work in a multi-\qumode~setting.
+This extends the prior techniques, which require $A$ to be Hermitian.
+When $A$ is a Fock space operator, this corresponds to realizing arbitrary powers of $a$ and $a^{\dagger}$, which is known to generate a universal set of operations on the \qumode.
+This is useful for the simulation of nonlinear materials, which naturally lead to terms that are polynomial in $a, a^\dagger$, as well as quantum signal processing~\cite{martyn2021grand}.

-Our method again uses the qubit coupling to induce a phase in the compound qubit-boson system, similar to the previous section.
-We begin with block-encodings as described in Eq.~\ref{eq:blockencodedmatrix}.
-First, we show how to create auxiliary block encodings via qubit-only gates, a technique known as conjugation.
-Second, we show how to generate squeezing and non-linear terms using the BCH formula.
-Third, we note that qubit rotations lead to quadratic block encodings.
-Fourth, we show that these methods may be extended to multiple Hilbert spaces.
-Finally, we present a formal algorithm and associated error bound to attain these block-encodings.

-To manipulate the block-encodings, begin by recognizing that qubit-only operations can modify the exponential via ``conjugation":
+Our method again uses the qubit coupling to induce a phase in the compound \qq~system, similar to the previous section.
+We begin with block encodings as described in Eq.~\ref{eq:blockencodedmatrix}.
+To manipulate the block encodings, we begin by recognizing that qubit-only operations can modify the exponential via ``conjugation,",i.e.